 That means trading on a broker is roughly as direct as when a Japanese person says they'll think about it after you invite them.
 For those unfamiliar with Japanese people, it means "no".

 A result of this structure is that brokers hold most of their cryptocurrencies on other exchanges, which they don't always disclose.
 When FTX went bankrupt, the broker Digital Surge lost $33 million of its client's funds because they were stored on FTX.
-While it seems, traders still have their funds locked with uncertainty about when they'll regain access.
+While it seems they will survive the fallout, traders still have their funds locked with uncertainty about when they'll regain access.

 What about exchanges?